gerassimos/kgs/exercises/K_S1_Kubernetes_architecture_ex.md

 ### Question 3
  - Which is the main cli tool to manager the kubernetes cluster ?
  - Where can be installed?
+ - Which command is used to list the kubernetes nodes ?

 ### Question 4
  - Which are the main Kubernetes deployment objects?

+### Question 5
+ - What a kubernetes `namespace` and how can be used (describe use case examples)?

 ---
 ## Quiz Solution